aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSM via C# or Online App" h2=".NET API for PPT to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily create, manipulate, convert and render a wide variety of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats.
+With Aspose.Total for .NET, you can easily convert a PPT file to XLSM in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPT file to HTML.
+Aspose.Slides for .NET is a powerful API that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It provides a comprehensive set of features to work with presentations, slides, shapes, tables, text, media and other elements.
+With Aspose.Slides for .NET, you can easily export a PPT file to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets without using Microsoft Excel.
+It provides a comprehensive set of features to work with worksheets, cells, ranges, tables, charts, shapes, text, images and other elements.
+With Aspose.Cells for .NET, you can easily convert an HTML file to XLSM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily create, manipulate, convert and render a wide variety of file formats within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert a PPT file to XLSM in two simple steps.
+Firstly, by using Aspose.Slides for .NET, you can export PPT to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}